multirobot-use/inspection_trajectory_planning/README.md

 ## Automatic installation
 There is a .sh file available to install the necessary packages automatically (including ROS Melodic), except for the safe_corridor package.
 An interface for grvc-ual package will appear in the middle of the installation, it is only necessary to select MAVROS and the dependencies.

-**Note**: make sure you are in the corridor_integration branch.
-It is the only version where the installation file is available, at least for now.

 ```
 cd ~
 mkdir -p inspection_ws